GiannisDIskakis/Yellow-light-arts/README.md

 # Yellow Light Arts

-Yellow Light Arts is a fictional web page for a concert hall called Yellow Light Arts.
+Yellow Light Arts is a web page for a fictional concert hall called "Yellow Light Arts".
-It provides a seamless experience for users to explore concerts, book tickets, and stay updated on events.
+It provides a seamless experience for users to discover available and planned concerts, book tickets, and stay updated on events.
 The platform integrates powerful features to enhance user engagement and manage concert-related activities efficiently.